-An assessment conducted in January 2022 deferred the review of Evidence-based Series (EBS) 15-12 Version 2.
-This means that the document remains current until it is assessed again next year.
+An assessment conducted in February 2025 placed Evidence-based Series (EBS) 15-12 Version 2 IN REVIEW.
+This means that it is undergoing a review for currency and relevance.
+It is still appropriate for this document to be available while this updating process unfolds.
 The PEBC has a formal and standardized process to ensure the currency of each document (PEBC Assessment & Review Protocol)